Windows Console: Windows NT and Windows CE

 Traditionally, the Client/Server Runtime Subsystem (CSRSS) has been responsible for managing console windows on the Windows NT family of operating systems.
 In Windows 7, CSRSS spawns one conhost.exe for each console window, to manage it.
-In Windows 8 and later, the console apps spawn their conhost.exe processes directly.
+In Windows 8 and later, the console applications spawn their conhost.exe processes directly.
 This change has both security and usability implications.
 While CSRSS runs in a highly privileged security context, each conhost.exe runs in the same security context as the console app.
 In addition, in Windows 7, this change enabled console windows to have the features of the Aero Glass theme.

 On Windows NT and Windows CE, the screen buffer uses four bytes per character cell: two bytes for character code, two bytes for attributes.
 The character is then encoded in a 16-bit subset of Unicode (UCS-2).
 For backward compatibility, the console APIs exist in two versions: Unicode and non-Unicode.
 The non-Unicode versions of APIs can use code page switching to extend the range of displayed characters (but only if TrueType fonts are used for the console window, thereby extending the range of codes available).
 Even UTF-8 is available as "code page 65001" (displaying only from the UCS-2 subset of full Unicode).

 As of the Windows 10 October 2018 update, the Windows Console has full Unicode support.